Emma Calvé: Influences

-While performing in Chicago, Calvé's only daughter died in a fire accident.
-This tragic incident had a serious mental toll on her.
+While performing at Chicago in 1894, Calvé's only daughter died in a fire accident.
+This tragic incident had a serious mental toll on her, as she contemplated suicide.
 It was in this period of intense grief that she met Swami Vivekananda, who prevented her from committing suicide and restored her back to her former cheerful form.
-Calvé had accompanied Vivekananda as his partner along with Miss Josephine MacLeod, Sir Francis Jules Bois and his wife and Sarah Bernhard while they travelled through Europe and Egypt from 1899 to 1901.
+Calvé had accompanied Vivekananda along with Miss Josephine MacLeod, Sir Francis Jules Bois and his wife and Sarah Bernhard while they travelled through Europe and Egypt from 1899 to 1901.

 Calvé wrote of Swami Vivekananda in her autobiography: "[He] truly walked with God, a noble being, a saint, a philosopher and a true friend.
 His influence upon my spiritual life was profound ... my soul will bear him eternal gratitude".